MKTHEPLUGG/edge-cloud/readme.md

 - explore wake on lan capabilities
 - ~~Create Firewall Docs~~
 - encrypt openwrt admin interface with ssl
-- look for IDP system
+- look for IDP system (authentik / keycloack)
 - tryout istio
 - look into how kubeEdge handles stuff like network traffic between the clusters.